sarbal/BINF_tut/lessons/python_basics.md

 print("My gene is called:", gene) print("My gene is called:" + gene)
 ```
 Note, `print` outputs to your screen.
-What is the difference in output between the two above print statements?
+What is the difference in output between the last two print statements?

 - Booleans: true/false.
 Represents the two values of logic and Boolean algebra